-This management's discussion and analysis ("MD&A") for Plurilock Security Inc. ("Plurilock" or the "Company") should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements as at and for the three and nine months ended September 30, 2020 and 2019 which have been prepared in accordance with International Accounting Standard 34 - Interim Financial Reporting ("IAS 34") using accounting policies consistent with International Financial Reporting Standards ("IFRS") ("interim financial statements").
-As such, the interim financial statements do not contain all the disclosures required by IFRS for annual financial statements and should be read in conjunction with the Company's audited consolidated financial statements for the years ended December 31, 2019 and 2018 ("consolidated financial statements").
+This management's discussion and analysis ("MD&A") for Plurilock Security Inc. ("Plurilock" or the "Company") should be read in conjunction with the Company's audited consolidated financial statements as at and for the year ended December 31, 2020.
 Except as otherwise indicated or where the context so requires, references to "Plurilock" or the "Company" include Plurilock and its subsidiaries.
+The Company prepares its financial statements in accordance with International Financial Reporting Standards ("IFRS") - see note 2 of the December 31, 2020 annual consolidated financial statements for further information.
 All dollar figures stated herein are expressed in Canadian dollars (\$ or Cdn\$), unless otherwise specified.

-The date of this MD&A is November 27, 2020, the date on which it was approved by the Board of Directors.
+The date of this MD&A is April 28, 2021, the date on which it was approved by the Board of Directors.